 We are dependent on the efforts of third parties who resell our packages for a significant portion of our revenue.
-As of April 30, 2018, we work with more than 3,000 resellers.
-No single customer accounted for more than 10% of our revenue for the fiscal years ended an 2017, or for the three months ended April 30, 2018.
+As offuly 31, 2018, we work with more than 3,000 resellers.
+No single customer accounted for more than 10% of our revenue for the fiscal years endedJanuary 31, 2018 and 2017, or for the six months ended July 31, 2018.
 We do not control the efforts of these resellers.
 If they fail to market or sell our platform successfully, merge or consolidate with other businesses, declare bankruptcy or depart from their respective industries, our business could be harmed.
 For example, consolidation among our third-party resellers may require us to renegotiate agreements on less favorable terms, including longer payment periods, or may lead to a termination of our agreements with these resellers.
 We may expend significant resources managing these reseller relationships.
 Further, in some international markets, we grant resellers the exclusive right to sell our features.
-If resellers to whom we have granted exclusive rights fail to successfully market and sell our platform in their assigned territories, then we may be unable to adequately address sales opportunities in that territory.
-If we are unable to maintain or replace our contractual relationships with resellers, efficiently manage our relationships with them or establish new contractual relationships with other third parties, we may fail to retain subscribers or acquire potential new subscribers and may experience delays and increased costs in adding or replacing subscribers that were lost, any of which could materially affect our business, operating results and financial condition.
+If resellers to whom we have granted exclusive rights fail to maintain or replace our contractual relationships with resellers, efficiently manage our relationships with them or establish new contractual relationships with other third parties, we may fail to retain subscribers or acquire potential new subscribers and may experience delays and increased costs in adding or replacing subscribers that were lost, any of which could materially affect our business, operating results and financial condition.